Haluoleo Airport: Facility and development

 The airport terminal covers an area of 15,640 m² and has an annual capacity of approximately 1.1 million passengers.
 The two-story terminal is initially equipped with two jetbridges, with an additional two added in 2018.
 A minor renovation of the passenger terminal commenced in 2017 and was completed in 2019.
 The updated terminal layout has expanded the public waiting area and check-in counters, while also enhancing the arrival hall.
 The passenger waiting area is now nearly double its previous size.
 The revitalization program extends beyond the terminal, encompassing the renovation of the prayer room (mushola), toilet facilities, ATM center, customer service, canteen, and VVIP lounge.
 To further improve passenger comfort, new amenities such as an executive lounge and a children's play area in the waiting room have also been introduced.

 Currently, Haluoleo Airport is being developed as a secondary transit hub for flights in eastern Indonesia, serving as an alternative to the heavily congested Sultan Hasanuddin International Airport in Makassar.
 In the future, it is expected that using Haluoleo Airport as a transit point will help reduce aircraft operating costs by saving fuel.

 In 2011, the airport's apron was expanded from 195 × 91 meters to 234 × 113 meters, allowing it to accommodate up to five narrow-body aircraft simultaneously.
+It was expanded again in 2018, increasing its capacity to accommodate up to eight narrow-body aircraft simultaneously.
 The runway was also extended from 2,250 meters to 2,500 meters and widened from 30 meters to 45 meters to support operations of narrow-body aircraft such as the Boeing 737 and Airbus A320.
 The entire expansion project was completed by the end of 2012.

+The runway is planned to be extended further, potentially reaching 3,100 m, to accommodate wide-body aircraft and support the airport’s planned designation as a Hajj embarkation point.
+This could facilitate the introduction of new international routes, including flights to Jeddah, Saudi Arabia, for Hajj pilgrims, while also improving connectivity to and supporting the development of the Konawe Industrial Estate (KIK), the Routa National Strategic Area (KSN) in Konawe, and the Buton Asphalt Special Economic Zone (KEK).
+Further upgrades include the installation of a Precision Approach Light System (PALS) along the runway.
+However, the project has been delayed due to insufficient land available to accommodate the required equipment.